sofiapoh/react-dynamic-data-workshop/README.md

 ✨  Built in 1.22s.
 ```

-If you do not see this message make sure you have the latest version of node (and npm) installed.
-Make sure you remember to `npm install`!
+If you do not see this message make sure you have a version of node which is above 8 and npm or yarn installed.
+Make sure you remember to install dependencies.

 If you're a Linux user you might get a following error when starting the dev server: